13 Epic Tulum Cenotes – 2023 Tips & Prices

 Cenote Cristalino is one of the most visited Riviera Maya cenotes due to its proximity to both Tulum and Playa del Carmen.
-It is a stunning, open-air cenote with emerald green waters, but visitors should expect it to be busy.
+It is a stunning, open-air cenote with emerald green waters.

 Considered to be one of the best cenotes near Tulum, this cenote has something for everyone, including easy access for kids, space for sunbathing, a three-metre high jumping platform and excellent visibility for snorkelers and swimmers.
+You can rent out snorkel gear and see a lot of colourful fish.
 There is also a 20-metre-long cave to explore.